KainNhantumbo/portifolio.dev/data/posts/get the most out of your react apps by learning these performance techniques.md

 > That's it for now, I hope you use these performance tips to level up your next React projects and help you build high-performing, responsive, lightning-fast and user-friendly applications.

-Thanks for readind and...
+Thanks for reading and...
 Happy coding!